Average Kernel Sizes -- Computable Sharp Accuracy Bounds for Inverse Problems: Proofs

-Now we introduce two bijective maps to reassign the summation indices.
-Later we will use these introduced maps on the indices to prove part $(ii)$, where $N(k)\neq N(k')$ for some $k,k' \in \{1, \dots,K\}$ with $k\neq k'$.
+To prove this, we introduce two maps to reassign the summation indices.
 We define a surjective function that maps the indices in $\{1, \dots , M\}$ to the index of the corresponding feasible set by